umair0078/Python/README.md

 - # 2_Real_world_problem_2.py:
 - ## .
+- The menu() function prints a menu of fast food items that the user can order.
-- The exam() function takes a number of marks as input and prints a message based on the marks.
+1. The function takes the user's order as input and checks if it is a valid number.
-   If the marks are less than 33, the function calls itself again with the marks increased by 1.
-This continues until the marks are 33 or more, at which point the function
-     prints a message congratulating the user on passing the exam.
+2. If the order is valid, the function prints a message thanking the user for their order.
-    If the marks are not a number, the function prints an error message.
+3. If the order is not valid, the function prints an error message and asks the user to enter a valid number.
+4. The while True loop ensures that the menu is displayed repeatedly until the user enters "No".
+5. The status variable is used to store the user's input.
+6. The if statement checks if the user's input is "Yes" or "No".
+7. If the user's input is "Yes", the menu() function is called.

 - [Program 3](03_dict_pr.py): This program first defines an empty dictionary called `fav_lang`.It then prompts the user to enter their favorite language and stores their input in the dictionary.